Beautiful and Competitive Example Priced for Immediate Sale. Offered with Spare wheels.

 Meanwhile, returning to 1977, while the Peter Smith chassis was purported to have been hidden in a Yorkshire shed, Paul Weldon, UK purchased a B16 reported to have also been the ex-Adrian Wilkins car.
 Though incomplete at that time, the frame had been repaired and repainted, some mismatched body panels were assembled on the car, and components were missing, Weldon was able to obtain important parts from the then ailing Chevron company, struggling to stay afloat after the untimely death of their founder, Derek Bennett.
 During the process, Weldon befriended one of the Chevron factory fabricators who offered access to a personal trove of period correct B16 parts, allowing Weldon to get everything needed to complete the car.
 The finishing touch at that time would be the installation of a Swindon-tuned Cosworth FVC engine.
 Having completed the car, Weldon entered the B16 at the BARC Historic Car Races, Brands Hatch, October 22, 1978, but ultimately was not able to attend.
 In 1978, Weldon advertised the car in AutoSport magazine, selling it in 1980 to John Heath, UK.
 Heath would sell the car via Graham Cook to Brian Auger that same year, who, along with his son David, would race it at Donnington, and other vintage event venues, but, according to Graham Cook, had suffered another accident with David driving.
 In 1981, the Augers moved to Queensland, Australia eventually selling this car to Nigel Hulme in 1985.
 In 1986, Hulme returned the car to the UK, selling it to Adrian Hamilton.

-In 1987 this Chevron was purchased by Ernst Schuster, Germany, who commissioned a comprehensive restoration performed by experts at Pete Lovely Racing, Washington, USA, including an engine rebuild by Dave Vegher.
+In 1985, this Chevron was purchased by Ernst Schuster, Germany.
+Schuster, having purchased it directly from Hamilton, engaged expert Edi Wyss to inspect the car while it remained in the UK.
+After inspection, Wyss restored the car for Schuster from 1986-1987.
+At that time, they resprayed the car in white (Sikkens BLVC 4090/NMB) installed an 1800 FVC engine, and tested the B16 at Dijon in the Spring of 1988.
+During the restoration, Wyss was in touch with Tim Colman from Chevron cars, supported by a copy of his letter addressing the car.
+After the car was sold and imported to the US, Pete Lovely Racing, Washington, USA, worked on the car, installed an engine rebuild by Dave Vegher.
 In 2000, Bob Gett, Boston, MA purchased the car, subsequently participating in numerous historic events with the car as prepared by experts at KTR Motorsports, Ayer, MA.
 In 2014, under current ownership. the car was serviced extensively by Veloce Motors.
 During this time the engine was removed for a comprehensive rebuild including new piston rings, piston wrist pins, intake and exhaust valves, valve stem seals, main bearings, a set of narrow journal Cosworth rod bearings, HTD pulley kit and belt, and new Cosworth injection hose ends.
 The engine was dyno tested returning excellent results.
 Further work included the following items: the brake calipers were serviced, master cylinder replaced, hydraulic lines and fittings replaced as needed, the gear box, clutch, and pedals serviced including new gears and dog rings for the transmission, a new Hewland slave cylinder installed, all four wheels removed, tested and chromate finished, and new Schroth seat belts installed.
 Based on the logbook provided with the car, the post-rebuild engine hours appear to have been limited to approximately 5 hours.

 Importantly, of the two cars extant today, historian and Chevron expert Allen Brown notes in his detailed historical survey of Chevron B16 s/n DBE-16, that the “Paul Weldon Car”, offered here, wearing a replacement Chevron ID plate issued approximately 1982, has always been described as the ex-Wilkins car and its identity was not challenged throughout years of historic racing participation, despite the emergence of the “Peter Smith Car” appearing in the 1990s.